enturn/brackets-quick-search/README.md

 Usage
 -----

 Toggle the extension (`View > Enable Quick Search`) to highlight selected words in the active editor.
-Cycle through the search results with the find next key (F3).
+Cycle through the search results with the find next key (F3 on PC or Cmd+G on Mac).
 Works with inline editors.

 Installation
 ------------